 Test out an afternoon with nature at Brownhill Creek.
 Enjoy a quiet adventure with the family here year round.
 In summer there’s usually just enough water to be fun for the littler kids without the faster flowing water you’ll find here in Autumn and winter.

-We have spent a number of wonderful afternoons down at Brownhill Creek this summer armed with nothing more than some bathers and a bucket (or even less!).
+We have spent a number of wonderful afternoons down at Brownhill Creek armed with nothing more than some bathers, towel, gumboots and a bucket (or even less!)
 For older families there is a great walking path alongside the road where you can walk right up the valley (and sometimes spot the horses if you walk far enough!).
 There are a number of spots to park the car with tables and chairs or cleared areas for a lovely shaded picnic spot AND you will often spot a koala too!

 Where: To get there, turn up Brownhill Creek Road and continue past the caravan park and park the car at one of the designated areas along the road – which is right next to the creek.